asntech/bios259-w24/04-containers/README.md

 ## Day 04 - Containerization with Docker and Singularity
-Understand how to encapsulate your computational environment, ensuring consistent and reproducible execution across different systems.
+There are two hands-on exercises.
+You need to complete [**exercise 1**](/04-containers/exercise1/) first in order to work on [**exercise 2**](/04-containers/exercise2/).

 ### Learning goals

--  Understand the concept of containerization and its benefits
--  Install Docker on their local machine and set up their development environment
+-  Build a Docker image using an existing Dockerfile
+-  Run an existing Docker image as container
+-  Share Docker images through Docker Hub
 -  Create Docker containers from existing images and customize them according to their requirements
 -  Manage Docker containers, including starting, stopping, and deleting
--  Export Docker images to Singularity and run on HPC
+-  Export Docker images to Singularity and run on an HPC system